dhanashri-25/6Companies30days/Microsoft/Minimum_moves-to-Equal-Array-Elements2.md

-### Problem: Minimum Moves to Equal Array Elements II
+# Minimum Moves to Equal Array Elements II
 [Problem Link](https://leetcode.com/problems/minimum-moves-to-equal-array-elements-ii/description/)

 Given an integer array `nums` of size `n`, return the minimum number of moves required to make all array elements equal.
 In one move, you can increment or decrement an element of the array by 1.